paddy-exe/GDExtensionSummator/README.md

 ----> **Feel free to use this repository as a template for your GDExtensions**

 ## :tada: Using the extension
-After compiling the extension succesfully, you can now use the Summator Class inside Godot
+After compiling the extension successfully, you can now use the Summator Class inside Godot
 ```gdscript
 func _ready() -> void:
 	var s = Summator.new()